-And that reasoning messes with your ability to do what’s right for yourself and your company.
+And that reasoning messes with your ability to do what’s right—for yourself, your family and your company.

 If you want to grow your business into one that works independently of you, you sometimes have to let go of working in your business.
-This is admittedly hard to do when you’re stuck in the mindset that the success of the business rests on you, making it impossible escape the day-to-day, tactical work.
-But a true Entrepreneur knows there are huge personal benefits to stepping away—benefits that will directly impact the company.
+Admittedly, this is hard to do when you’re stuck in the mindset that the success of the business rests on you, making it impossible escape the day-to-day Tactical Work.
+But a true entrepreneur knows there are huge personal benefits to stepping away—benefits that will directly impact the company.
 Here are four of them.

 1. Recharge your body and mind

-When you get in the habit of going into work every day and never break that cycle, you begin to lose your effectiveness as a leader.
-Not because you’re not an effective leader, but because you can’t maintain the stamina needed for it.
+When you get in the habit of going into work every day and never break that cycle, you begin to lose your effectiveness as a leader—not because you’re not an effective leader, but because you can’t maintain the stamina needed for it.
 To be effective, you need to show up daily with a beginner’s mind and a fresh perspective.
-If you’re coming in day after day to the same thing and you’re hustling to keep the wheels turning, work will start to feel flat, and you’ll lose the spark that makes you great at what you do.
+If you’re coming in day after day to the same thing, hustling just to keep the wheels turning, work will start to feel flat.
+You risk losing the spark that makes you great at what you do.

 Bodies, hearts and minds need to recharge.
 It’s just as true for business owners as it is for everyone else.
 Recharging gives you the space and energy to really think about what you want your business and your life to look like.

 In my years of coaching, I’ve found that many owners resist this idea.
 They get energy from working and feel like they need to be doing it all the time.
 Taking time off can cause listlessness or even anxiety.
-If this sounds like you, the holiday season is a perfect moment to restructure your life, to recharge through meaningful time with your loved ones and find your energy from a different resource than just your business.
+If this sounds like you, the holiday season is a perfect moment to restructure your life, to recharge through meaningful time with your loved ones and find your energy from a resource other than just your business.

 2. Recreate how your business works